Crunchy Chewy Ranger Cookies

 Step 2

-Mix the dry ingredients (flour, baking powder, baking soda, salt, and cinnamon) together and set aside.
+Start by mixing the dry ingredients—flour, baking powder, baking soda, salt, and cinnamon—in a separate bowl and set them aside.

-Cream the sugars and Crisco shortening together with a mixer.
-You can do it by hand, but a mixer is easier.
+Next, cream the sugars and Crisco together using a mixer.
+You can mix by hand if you need to, but a mixer definitely makes things quicker and easier.

 Step 3